-Wasted energy, wear and tear on major appliances and potential fire hazards, all of these can happen if you have a problem with the voltage at an outlet in your home.
-An electric wall outlet problem can be fixed a few ways.
-However, before you get down to the business of fixing the issue, you first have to diagnose the problem and find where the origin of low voltage lies.
+Wasted energy, wear and tear on major appliances, and potential fire hazards — all of these can happen if you have a problem with the voltage at an outlet in your home.
+Luckily, this common electrical issue can be fixed a few ways.

 What Is a Voltage Drop?

-Major factors that go into voltage drop include the current draw of the appliance, length and gauge.
 Traditionally, voltage drop means an expected or normal dip in an electrical circuit in a home.
 The natural impedance of the conductor causes this to occur.
-However, the voltage drop should not be severe.
-A 3.5 or fewer volts of drop at the point of use for a 120-volt distribution panel is about as high as you would want to go.
+However, the voltage drop should not be severe (3.5 or fewer volts of drop at the point of use for a 120-volt distribution panel is about as high as you would want to go).
+Major factors that go into voltage drop include the current draw of the appliance, length and gauge.

 How to Fix an Electric Wall Outlet Problem

 Now that you've identified you have low voltage at an electrical outlet, here's how to fix it: